structr/structr/structr-app/src/main/resources/structr/docs/1-Introduction/1-Getting Started.md

 #### Troubleshooting: Conflicting Java Versions

->**Note:** If Structr can't be started with `systemctl start structr`, it's probably because you installed the GraalVM JDK for the wrong architecture, or there's en existing Java version configured.
+>**Note:** If Structr can't be started with `systemctl start structr`, it's probably because you installed the GraalVM JDK for the wrong architecture, or there's an existing Java version configured.

 Check which Java version is currently active with `java -version`.